-ARMC's comments on key audit matters ("KAMs")
+ARMC's comments on key audit matter ("KAM")

-The ARMC also reviewed the KAMs set out in the external auditor's report for FY2023.
-The external auditor has identified the KAMs as (i) impairment assessment on plant and equipment, and right-of-use assets, and (ii) impairment assessment on investment in subsidiaries.
+The ARMC also reviewed the KAM set out in the external auditor's report for FY2024.
+The external auditor has identified the KAM as impairment assessment on plant and equipment, and right-of-use assets.

-The ARMC reviewed the appropriateness and reasonableness of the methodologies and key assumptions applied in determining the recoverable amounts of the cash-generating units and subsidiaries for the above impairment assessments.
-The ARMC concurred with the Management's impairment assessments on (i) property, plant and equipment, and right-of-use assets, and (ii) investment in subsidiaries, and accordingly concurred with the overall reversal of impairments recognised for FY2023.
+The ARMC reviewed the appropriateness and reasonableness of the methodologies and key assumptions applied in determining the recoverable amounts of the plant and equipment and right-of-use assets, for the above impairment assessments.
+The ARMC concurred with the Management's impairment assessments on plant and equipment, and right-of-use assets, and accordingly concurred with the overall reversal of impairments recognised for FY2024.